swipswaps/ansible-role-letsencrypt-3/README.md

 Example Playbook
 ----------------

-Run the role with the `never` tag enabled in testing, run it normally in production.
-The `never` tag will setup a local ACME server with nearly unlimited rates and the cutover scripts will use that instead of LetsEncrypt's servers.
+Run the role with the `le_testing` varieble set to `true` in testing, run it normally in production.
+The `le_testing` variable will setup a local
+ACME server with nearly unlimited rates and the cutover scripts will use that instead of LetsEncrypt's servers.

 In `host_vars/test.com`: